Itineraries

 3. The Chester Beatty

-Located on the castle grounds, the Chester Beatty museum is a hidden gem for families.
+Located on the grounds of Dublin Castle, the Chester Beatty museum is a hidden gem for families.
 The museum houses fascinating artifacts from across Asia, the Middle East, and Europe, with rare manuscripts, prints, and art.
-Kids will enjoy the museum’s colorful exhibits and interactive workshops, which often include crafts inspired by ancient cultures.
+Kids will enjoy the museum’s colourful exhibits and interactive workshops, which often include crafts inspired by ancient cultures.

 4. Lunch at the Silk Road Café (Inside Chester Beatty)

-Enjoy a great family-friendly lunch at the Silk Road Café, located within the Chester Beatty.
+Enjoy a great family-friendly lunch at the Silk Road Café.
 With dishes inspired by Middle Eastern and Mediterranean cuisine, the café has something for everyone, including kid-friendly options like hummus, fresh salads, and baked goods.
 The bright, open setting offers a nice break between museum visits.

 5. St. Patrick’s Cathedral

-After lunch take a walk to St. Patrick’s Cathedral, one of Dublin’s most iconic landmarks.
-This grand Gothic cathedral, founded in 1191, is a must-see with its stunning stained-glass windows, towering arches, and fascinating history.
-Kids will enjoy exploring the beautiful gardens outside, and the cathedral offers family-friendly guides to keep younger visitors engaged with the stories of Ireland’s past.
+Take a walk to St. Patrick’s Cathedral, one of Dublin’s most iconic landmarks.
+This grand Gothic cathedral is a must-see with its stunning stained-glass windows, towering arches, and fascinating history.
+Kids will enjoy exploring the gardens outside, and the cathedral offers family-friendly guides to keep younger visitors engaged with the stories of Ireland’s past.

 6. The Ark, A Cultural Centre for Children

-Head to The Ark in Temple Bar for an interactive, art-focused experience designed just for kids.
-With changing exhibitions, workshops, and performances, The Ark offers hands-on opportunities for kids to explore art, music, theater, and storytelling.
+The Ark in Temple Bar is a dedicated cultural centre for children.
+Enjoy interactive, art-focused experience designed just for kids.
+With changing exhibitions, workshops, and performances, The Ark offers hands-on opportunities for kids to explore art, music, theatre, and storytelling.

 8. Dinner at The Woollen Mills